fumes/fumes.jekyll/_posts/2019-09-09-love-and-erotic-art-in-bali.md

 "_Cang kar ganti olie_", 'the oil needs changing' replied Komang, with a broad smile across his face.

 At first, I didn't quite get what ne meant.
 The bike look brand new and well serviced.
 With a sense of propriety I'd acquired since I live in Bali, I gave him a wink and asked humorously, "_Kenken, Mang?
-Apa usak monitor ci-e ?_", 'is your bike in such a bad condition?'.
+Apa usak monitor ci-e ?_", 'Is your bike in such a bad condition?'.

-He laughed and, as the light turned green, he blurted out "_Apa Kadek sing ngerti ?
+He laughed and, as the light turned green, he blurted out "_Apa Kadek sing ngerti?
 Cang kar ngetap oli.
 Cang lakar ngalih cewek di KUD._", "_Don't you understand?
 I'm on my way to "change the oil".
 I'm visiting a prostitute at the Cooperative_" - a notorious brothel.

 Wise words and before I could say anything else, Komang was gone in a trail of smoke, chasing the dubious pleasure of love purchased.

 Komang's straightforwardness did not actually surprise me.
 After all, in villages young boys are casually called _butuh_, 'little balls' and young girls _songkeg_, 'little vagina'.

 On several occasion as I was peeling a banana, I felt embarrassed when young and innocent girls asked me if my 'thing' was as big as the fruit "_Aune duwen Bapak?_".